History of Suresnes: Second Empire

-At the end of 1868, Baroness Betty de Rothschild, who had inherited the land from her father, had four lanes opened in the grounds of the former château, including the present-day rue Salomon-de-Rothschild (with the mayor's approval, “as a tribute to the memory of this character who, during his stay in Suresnes, was constantly the providence of the poor of this commune”) and Rue Benoit-Malon (then Rue du Cèdre).
-In the last years of the Empire, the project to build a road leading more easily to Rueil (the future Boulevard de Versailles) was accepted, leading to the destruction of roads in poor condition, as well as a large part of the presbytery.
+At the end of 1868, Baroness Betty de Rothschild, who had inherited the land from her father, had four lanes opened in the grounds of the former château, including the present-day rue Salomon-de-Rothschild (with the mayor's approval, "as a tribute to the memory of this character who, during his stay in Suresnes, was constantly the providence of the poor of this commune") and Rue Benoit-Malon (then Rue du Cèdre).
+In the last years of the Empire, the project to build a road leading more easily to Rueil (the future Boulevard de Versailles) was approved, leading to the destruction of roads in poor condition and a large part of the presbytery.
 Work began before the war, was interrupted, and then resumed.